-- All Students are evaluated if there are at least 10 students in the class. - Small numbers analysis, as described below, applies to all students if the number of students in the Class class of 2022 (4-year), Class of 2021 (5-year), or Class of 2020 (6-year) four-year, five-year, or six-year cohort is fewer than 10.
+- All Students are evaluated if there are at least 10 students in the class. - Small numbers analysis, as described below, applies to all students if the number of students in the four-year, five-year, or six-year cohort is fewer than 10.
 The total number of students in the class consists of graduates, continuing students, Texas high school equivalency certificate (TxCHSE/GED) recipients, and dropouts. - A three-year-average graduation rate is calculated for all students.
-The calculation is based on an aggregated three-year uniform average. - The all students group is evaluated if the three-year sum has at least 10 students. - An example of small numbers analysis for from the 2024 Accountability accountability cycle follows:
+The calculation is based on an aggregated three-year uniform average. - o The all students group is evaluated if the three-year sum has at least 10 students.

+An example of small numbers analysis from the 2024 accountability cycle:

-Number of Graduates in the Class of 20232, Class of 20221, and Class of 20210
+Number of Graduates in the Class of 2023, Class of 2022, and Class of 2021

-Number of Students in the Class of 20232, Class of 20221, and Class of 20210
+Number of Students in the Class of 2023, Class of 2022, and Class of 2021